Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Methods

-The above does not handle cases where either the GT or prediction has no loops (or components).
+The above does not handle cases where either $S_{gt}$ or $S_p$ have no loops (or components).
 If neither skeleton has loops, the loop score is 1.
 If $S_{gt}$ has no loops, then the loop score is ${1}/({1 + \# err})$, where $\# err$ is the number of loops found in $S_p$.
 If the $S_p$ has no loops, then the final score is ${1}/({1 + \# err})$, where $\# err$ is the number of loops found in $S_{gt}$.
 Components are handled similarly.